 7. The walk to the grandstand at Sandy Run is a literal hike.
 When it rains, it is muddy and can be slippery.
 Take your time and watch your step.

-8. A note about getting to regattas at Sandy Run: you will have to park at an off-site parking lot, and pay $15 for a roundtrip shuttle to Sandy Run.
-From there, you can either walk (see previous bullet), or take another shuttle ($5 each way) down to a paved walkway that will take you to the grandstand.
+8. A note about getting to regattas at Sandy Run: you will have to park at an off-site parking lot, and pay for a roundtrip shuttle to Sandy Run.
+From there, you can either walk (see previous bullet), or take another paid shuttle down to a paved walkway that will take you to the grandstand.
 Note that this paved walkway does require walking up and down a hill, but it’s close and easier to navigate than the trail.
 My advice?
-Go to a race before you bring anyone who may have mobility issues so you can see for yourself.
+Go to a race before you bring anyone who may have mobility issues so you can see for yourself and make a determination.

 9. The grandstand is concrete.
 Bring a cushion or a “stadium chair”.